-Mineral-based cover glasses are often used in display applications to protect the display from mechanical damage.
+Mineral-based cover plates are often used in display applications to protect the display from mechanical damage.
 However, the reflection of light on the glass reduces the contrast of the display, especially when used outdoors.
 One of the most obvious examples is the usage of smartphone outdoors, where the excellent display performance often is completely wiped out by the sunlight.
 CONTURAN® with its low reflection is exactly designed to maintain the contrast of the display by reducing undesired reflections.
-Popular examples for applications are public transportation displays, digital signage and professional displays used for automatization or in the medical sector.
+Popular examples for applications are automotive displays, public displays and professional displays used for automatization.